ticivara/ticivara/assets/content/en/sanghati-guide.md

 </figure>

+The purpose of the short vertical line is to create an already stiched area under the horizontal kusi, which will not have to be joined.

+See further down on the see-through image of the joined cloth.

+The joining line will follow the same short vertical line, but not all the way to the corner.

+The vertical join would create a stressed bundle in the cloth at the corner where the kusi lines meet in a T, and so it is better to avoid sewing the last few centimeters.

+Hence the vertical lines don't have a first and second sewing, unlike with a *civara*.

 ## Joining the Layers

 Start with the middle khandha, take both layers and arrange them with the sewing inside.